4.5 C

 The Federal Medical Centre Jabi, however, denied the claims of antivenom shortage, stating, “Our medical staff provided immediate and appropriate treatment, including resuscitation efforts, intravenous fluids, intranasal oxygen, and the administration of polyvalent snake antivenom.”

-Following the tragic incident, animal control officers were called to Nwangene’s apartment.
+Following the tragic incident, snake handlers were called to Nwangene’s apartment.
 They removed two snakes, one of which was identified as a cobra.

 Hillary Obinna, a fellow choir member and friend of Nwangene, confirmed that a snake bite had awakened her, triggering the unfortunate sequence of events that led to her death.